music-suite/music-suite.github.io/docs/ref/User-Guide.md

-# Getting Started
+# First steps

 ## Installing the Suite

-The Music Suite depends on the [Haskell platform][HaskellPlatform].
+The Music Suite depends on the [Haskell platform][haskell-platform].

-While not strictly required, [Lilypond][Lilypond] is highly recommended as it allow you to preview musical scores.
+While not strictly required, [Lilypond][lilypond] is highly recommended as it allow you to preview musical scores.
 See [Import and Export](#import-and-export) for other formats.

 To install the suite, simply install the Haskell platform, and then run:

     cabal install music-suite

-## Writing music

-This chapter will cover how to use the Music Suite to generate music.
-Later on we will cover how to *import* and *transform* music.

-One of the main points of the Music Suite is to avoid committing to a *single*, closed music representation.
-Instead it provides a set of types and type constructors that can be used to construct an arbitrary representation of music.

-Usually you will not want to invent a new representation from scratch, but rather start with a standard representation and customize it when needed.
-The default representation is defined in the `Music.Prelude.Basic` module, which is implicitly imported in all the examples below.
-See [Customizing the Music Representation](#customizing-music-representation) for other examples.

-### With music files
+## Using Music files

 A piece of music is described by a *expressions* such as this one: